Why Do People Buy B2B Service Contracts

 Make a relationship vs. money decision if your equipment is removed from service.
 You may also make some form of pro-rata adjustment for the balance due, or you can take a hard line and demand full payment for the term balance.
 This last action helps your financial results for the short term and may earn you internal respect for your business acumen, but it may turn the company or its employees against you.
 Do you want to void the contract and earn goodwill with the business?
 There is no correct answer.
 It depends on the factors involved.
 Remember, if you work in a limited marketplace, the people you work with may relocate and become your customers again.

-1. A corporate mandate goes into effect to cancel or not renew service contracts.
-This is a typical cost-cutting, knee-jerk reaction, along with travel and wage freezes, reducing employee education, and other measures.
+1. A corporate mandate to cancel or not renew service contracts goes into effect.
+This is a typical cost-cutting, knee-jerk reaction, along with travel and wage freezes, reduced employee education, and other measures.

 This situation is likely the most difficult to navigate.
 If your customer believes the problem is “temporary,” you must decide what benefits of the contract you will pass along while they are on a pay-as-you-go scheme.
 You want to demonstrate continuing support, but you do not wish to deliver such a high level of service that the customer does not reinstate the contract when the corporate mandate is lifted.
 And, of course, you have to make the same decision when the customer downsizes.
 Do you suspend the agreement, prorate it, cancel it (with or without penalties), or negotiate an extended or deferred payment scheme?